This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 1. Remain compassionate.

-It can be easy to assume that if your partner really loves you and wants to be truly intimate with you, then abstaining from porn would be easy.
+It can be easy to assume that if your partner loves you and wants to be genuinely intimate with you, then abstaining from porn would be easy.
 This is not the case.
-Research shows that the sexual imagery can have a very real effect on the consumer’s brain.
-It’s likely that they have been exposed to porn since adolescence, when they began turning to porn for arousal and comfort.
+Research shows that sexual imagery can have a very real effect on the consumer’s brain.
+They have likely been exposed to porn since adolescence when they began turning to porn for arousal and comfort.

-As the partner of someone struggling to let go of porn, it’s crucial that you try to see the other person’s perspective.
+As the partner of someone struggling to let go of porn, you must try to see the other person’s perspective.
 Understanding the addictive nature will help to cultivate compassion for your love as they quit.
-They are going to have urges, and may even have instances of failure.
+They will have urges and may even have instances of failure.
 But don’t dismiss the effort.
-In fact, the best way to protect yourself and be there for them is to be aware of those efforts.
-If they are progressing, encourage them in that.
+The best way to protect yourself and be there for them is to be aware of those efforts.
+If they are progressing, encourage them to do so.
 If they are not making an effort, it might be best for you to end the relationship.
 So remember that no matter how much they love you, they may find that a chemical addiction is working against them.

 2. Don’t police them.